castellanos70/PrimeFactorAttack/README.md

     One level could have 5 or 6 different but related backgrounds so in one game, one background is shown
     and in a different game at the same level a different background is shown.

+8) Different sound effects or each level.
+Not sound effects that you find on the web, but sounds that you create and record yourself.